keithhetrick/musicNotes/README.md

 # musicNotes

-A simple portal for employees to keep track of their current tasks and projects.
+A simple portal for Garnish employees to keep track of their current tasks and projects.

 ## Built with: